-Since reaching its highs in October 2007, the Dow Jones Industrial Average is down a massive 40%.
-With its 44% drop, the S&P 500 is even worse; in fact, if you'd held an S&P 500 index fund for the past 10 years, your returns would be slightly negative!
+Since reaching October 2007's highs, the Dow Jones Industrial Average is down a massive 40%.
+With its 44% drop, the S&P 500 is even worse; in fact, if you'd held an S&P 500 index fund for the last 10 years, your returns would be flat!
 But the flip side to this story is that stock valuations are cheaper than we've seen in a decade -- and even Warren Buffett is buying American stocks for his personal portfolio.

-Many individual stocks have fared far worse than the broad-market indexes.
-To take some extreme examples, former industry giants Merrill Lynch
+Many individual stocks have fared far worse than the broad-market indices.
+To take some extreme examples, financials from Citigroup and UBS to Colonial BancGroup

 Which means ...

 Now is a fantastic time to be a value investor.

 Really.
 With stocks so widely sold off, and with pessimism so pervasive, you should make like a bargain shopper and pick out a few of the values that seem to be screaming, "Buy me!"

 Of course, it is always difficult to believe that stocks could possibly go up when every day they seem to edge lower.
 We're human, after all, and a constant downward spiral brings an overwhelming sense of loss.
 It also makes us remember prior market crashes, like the Nasdaq bubble at the beginning of this decade or the Black Monday Crash of '87.